Close to the Edge: Reissues

-On 7 March 2025, a seven-disc super deluxe edition of Close to the Edge was released.
-The reissue features a remaster of the original album, instrumental mixes, and a new Steven Wilson, 5.1 surround sound, Dolby Atmos, and stereo mix.
-The box set also includes three discs of rarities and previously unreleased live material.
+On 7 March 2025, a seven-disc Super Deluxe Edition of Close to the Edge was released via Rhino Records.
+The box set contains a comprehensive remaster of the original album alongside new stereo, 5.1 surround sound, and Dolby Atmos mixes overseen by Wilson.
+The packaging also spans three discs dedicated to archival rarities and a complete, previously unreleased multi-track concert performance recorded in December 1972 at the Rainbow Theatre in London.